eigerco/pallet-move/doc/final-design.md

 # Design architecture

+The main parts are:
+- A pallet hosting the MoveVM _(this repo)_.
+- The `no-std` MoveVM fork adapted for the Substrate framework.
+  - It can be found inside the _[substrate-move][substrate-move]/language/_ directory.
+- The backend layer which is an interface between the MoveVM and the pallet.
+  - It is located inside the _[substrate-move][substrate-move]/_ directory.
+- [smove][smove] tool, which is necessary for the compilation of Move source code.

 How it works under the hood is shown in a simple UML diagram below:

 | ![uml-pallet-move-full-architecture-m2.png](./assets/uml-pallet-move-full-architecture-m2.png) |